 The Baluch are Sunni Muslims.
 Their religious practices remain private, and there is no concept of a "state religion."
 All forms of secular authority are separated from the spiritual authority held by religious leaders.

-The Baluch have been isolated for many years due to Pakistan's harsh climate, the difficulty of communicating in mountainous terrain, and their reputation as bandits.
+The Baluch have been isolated for many years due to Pakistan's harsh climate, the difficulty of communicating in mountainous terrain, and their former reputation as bandits.
 Since the governments of Iran, Afghanistan, and Pakistan all have a share in Baluchistan's welfare, they have begun building roads and developing agriculture programs.
 However, the Baluch have remained largely unaffected by these developmental changes.

 Very little missions work is taking place among the Southern Baluch.
 The Jesus Film is available; however, there are only a few known believers among them.